K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 2. Enter the user account to invite.
 Empower the organization, the space.
 ![3-2-1-1-4-1-1]

-3. Click “Invite” button to complete inviting.
+3. Click the “Invite” button to complete inviting.
 ![3-2-1-1-4-1-2]

 4. An email is sent to the user who has been invited.
 The invited user will have access to the organization when “Accept Invite" link has been clicked.